 • a passport in valid condition that is no more than ten years old and has at least three months remaining on it, beginning on the date you plan to leave the Schengen State.
 Oh, and make sure there are two blank pages in your passport so the visa sticker may go in there.

-• A round-trip ticket reservation with the dates and flight numbers of the entry and exit flights is also required.
+• You must also provide a round-trip ticket reservation with the dates and flight numbers of the entry and exit flights.

 • a written confirmation, such a rent agreement, that you are staying in the state where you are moving.